sciZer0/newdiscoveries/c/README.md

 Gravitational Force (Invisible Hand) is doing the same thing -- it is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.

+So,

-Gravitational Force (Invisible Hand) during every moment is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.
+Gravitational Force (Invisible Hand) during every moment of pushing is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.

 Note: strive means to make an effort to accomplish a target

+<b>Force is anything that is pushing an object, striving (by this pushing) to be (during every moment) increasing Velocity of the pushed object at the rate equal to **Target Acceleration**.</b>

 The New Definition of Force is:

-> ### <b>Force is a push striving, during every moment, to be increasing Velocity of the pushed object at the rate equal to Target Acceleration.</b>
+> ### <b>Force is the process when a System is pushing an object, putting, for every moment, the absolutely enough effort into pushing to inrease Velocity of the pushed object at the rate equal to Target Acceleration.</b>

 --